 With gameschooling, you play anything that helps with learning which, honestly, is most any / all board games, card games, video games, or online games!
 It’s a great way to make learning fun… and what is more fun than being game schooled and becoming lifelong learners because of it?!
 It’s one of the best part of this unique way of learning.
 Great things will come out of it because you can also play with family members for fun family time activities.

 1 Player Games for Learning

 If you parent / homeschool a single child, you know that playing games quickly gets exhausting because your child is looking to you to entertain them at all times.
-So, it’s important to find some one player games for your child.
+So, it’s important to find some one player games that best fit your child.

-Some of the best 1-player games are found online, where your kid can control their learning and still have fun with games even when you’re not involved (try the Dinosaur Sudoku Puzzle Game).
+Some of the best 1-player games are found online, where your kid can control their learning and still have fun with games even when you’re not involved.
+There are tabletop one player games for learning.
+(Try the Dinosaur Sudoku Puzzle Game).

 Some of the best games for one player we’ve found are those through the Osmo system.
 There are a wide variety of learning games like maths / STEM, geography, coding, music, spelling, and more!

 You don’t need a printable game board or expensive boxed games to gameschool preschool.